-Tender roasted golden beets, peppery arugula, creamy goat cheese, crunchy pistachios and a tangy shallot vinaigrette make this salad full of flavor and texture.
+This Golden Beet Salad features tender roasted golden beets, peppery arugula, creamy goat cheese, crunchy pistachios, and a tangy shallot vinaigrette for the perfect salad that's full of flavor and texture.
 A wonderful vegetable side dish or a great salad course for a dinner party!

 Nothing stops me dead in my tracks at the farmer's market more than golden beets!
 Red beets' milder, sweeter cousin is just perfect for a light, fresh and delicious salad.
 Even if you're not a fan of beets, these sweet yellow beets, just bursting with beautiful golden color, have been known to convert even the most adamant of haters.